mockformedev/mockforme-reactjs/README.md

 # MockForMe Example with ReactJs

+This repository demonstrates how to integrate `mockforme` with ReactJs to easily mock APIs during development.

+Easily simulate APIs with mockforme — no server setup required, perfect for faster frontend development and testing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) that requires **Node version 18**

 ## Available Scripts